-A registered tax payer, whose aggregate turnover does not exceed rs fifty lakh in the preceding financial year pay tax at a rate not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.
+A registered tax payer, whose aggregate turnover does not exceed Rs seventy five lakh in the preceding financial year pay at a rate in lieu of central tax rate of not more than 2.5% for restaurant sector and 0.5% for manufacturers and other suppliers of turnover.

 As current regime provides for the composition scheme subject to certain conditions, GST Composition Scheme transition provision provides for allowance of credit of eligible duties and taxes on inputs held in stock subject to certain conditions

 Switching from normal scheme to composition scheme, taxpayer shall be liable to pay an amount equal to the credit of input tax in respect of inputs held in stock on the day immediately preceding the date of such switch over.
 The balance of input tax credit after payment of such amount, if any lying in the credit ledger shall lapse.

 Switching from composition scheme under current regime to normal tax payer under GST will attract transition provision and will be allowed credit of duties held in stocks as inputs or credit of value added Tax in respect of inputs and inputs contained in semi-finished or finished goods on the appointed date subject to the following conditions: